oneeve8/kobble-data/content/feamber.md

 Carl Jung spoke of the collective unconscious.

 Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
-Some people think that these stories are *past lives*
+Some people think that these stories reveal *past lives*

 Other people believe we only live *one life*

+They believe we have one chance to get it right.

 What if time is not what we think it is?